netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 ## Citrix ingress controller as a standalone pod

-In this deployment, the Citrix ingress controller runs as a pod that monitors the Kubernetes API server and configures Citrix ADC VPX and MPX.
+In this deployment, the Citrix ingress controller runs as a pod that monitors the Kubernetes API server and configures Netscaler VPX and MPX.

 **YAML file for deployment:** ***citrix-k8s-ingress-controller.yaml***

-## Citrix ADC CPX with the inbuilt Citrix ingress controller
+## Netscaler CPX with the inbuilt Citrix ingress controller

-In this deployment, you deploy Citrix ADC CPX with a built-in Citrix ingress controller agent that configures the Citrix ADC CPX.
-Citrix ADC CPX runs as pod and does North-South load balancing.
+In this deployment, you deploy Netscaler CPX with a built-in Citrix ingress controller agent that configures the Netscaler CPX.
+Netscaler CPX runs as pod and does North-South load balancing.

 **YAML file for deployment:** ***citrix-k8s-cpx-ingress.yaml***

-## Deploy Citrix ADC CPX with inbuilt ingress controller on Kubernetes
+## Deploy Netscaler CPX with inbuilt ingress controller on Kubernetes

-Perform the following step to deploy a Citrix ADC CPX along with an inbuilt Ingress controller.
+Perform the following step to deploy a Netscaler CPX along with an inbuilt Ingress controller.

-   1. Apply the following command to deploy a Citrix ADC CPX with the inbuilt ingress controller.
+   1. Apply the following command to deploy a Netscaler CPX with the inbuilt ingress controller.
       ```
           kubectl apply -f  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-cpx-ingress.yml
       ```